Nhanderu/Belizas/ReadMe.md

 # Belizas

-Belizas is a simple .NET library for truth table calculus.
+Belizas is a simple .NET library for truth table calculus!

 ### Index